hashicorp/terraform-aws-terraform-enterprise/tests/public-active-active/README.md

-# TEST: Public Installation Terraform Enterprise
+# TEST: Public Active/Active Terraform Enterprise

 ## About this test

-This test for Terraform Enterprise as a Public Installation creates a TFE installation with the following traits.
+This test for Terraform Enterprise creates a TFE installation with the following traits.

 - Active/Active mode